openepicdev/maintaine.rs/source/blyxyas.md

 For me, some hard aspects include:

-- Having a Life/Work/Open-Source balance
+- Having a Life/Work/Open Sourcebalance
 - Maintaining even when you have outside conflicts.
 - Taking part and giving feedback on the schedule that the contributors deserve.
 - Making hard decisions, taking everything always into account because ultimately you're the final say into a lot of things